Police: Off-duty CT state trooper charged with DUI ‘disregarded’ Bethel cop who tried to stop him

 An arrest report shows Murphy, 33, was also charged with disobeying the signal of an officer and interfering with an officer around 2:30 a.m.
 Sunday.

-Bethel police said an officer saw Murphy in a parking lot “stumbling and apparently intoxicated.”
+Bethel police said an officer saw Murphy in the parking lot of the 7-Eleven on Stony Hill Road “stumbling and apparently intoxicated.”

 The officer approached and told Murphy not to drive his parked vehicle, police said.
 But Murphy “disregarded the officer and began driving,” police said.